Expeditionary LearningEarly years students in green cardigans and grey trousers exploring expedition-themed learning stations with natural specimens.

 What Are the Core Principles of Expeditionary Learning?

 The core principles of Expeditionary Learning include commitment to character development through challenging tasks, active experiential learning, collaborative problem-solving, and building positive school culture.
 These principles transform classroom dynamics from compliance to ownership, creating environments where students develop resilience, empathy, and citizenship.
-The framework emphasizes learning through real-world projects that matter to students and their communities.
+The framework emphasises learning through real-world projects that matter to students and their communities.

 Expeditionary Learning is firmly rooted in a set of core principles that serve as the bedrock of this educational philosophy.
 These principles are inspired by the activities of Outward Bound, which is well-known for its experiential learning expeditions.